 The Halluci Nation is real.

-As they enter a new cycle, Bear Witness and Tim “2oolman” Hill of A Tribe Called Red are reintroducing themselves as The Halluci Nation, to reflect the evolution of their music and mission.
-The Halluci Nation, takes its name from a phrase coined by John Trudell, to describe the vast global community of people who remember at their core what it means to be human.
+After starting a new cycle, 3-time Juno Award Winners- Bear Witness and Tim “2oolman” Hill of A Tribe Called Red reintroduced themselves as The Halluci Nation to reflect the evolution of their music and mission.
+The Halluci Nation, took its name from a phrase coined by John Trudell, to describe the vast global community of people who remember at their core, what it means to be human.
 As a visionary artist and activist, Trudell recognized the connection between his accomplishments and what ATCR did intuitively through music and art.

 This is a beginning, not an end, after all.
 The Halluci Nation maintains focus on what they feel they can impact most: how Indigenous people are seen.
 Through groundbreaking stage shows and ever-changing visuals, Bear Witness and 2oolman are working to create media that reflects the modern day Indigenous identity.
 They see themselves simply as contributors to a necessary conversation around a subtle and complex representation of the contemporary Indigenous experience.

-“We wanted to take the music to another place,” says 2oolman.
-“We showed a little bit of our ambitious side on our last record and we got to do a lot of songs that we’d been wanting to do for a long time.
-And this is just the start.
-We are at the point where we are making music we love, inspired by our everyday lives and the people that surround us.
-We’ve got so much more coming.”
+“We wanted to take our music to a place it’s never been before and really challenge our abilities with this project,” says 2oolman.
+“We showed a little bit of our ambitious side on our last record by making a lot of songs that we’d been wanting to do for a long time.
+But that was just the beginning.
+We are at a point where we are making music we love, that is inspired by our everyday lives and all the incredible people that we have been lucky to surround ourselves with.
+This isn’t even a fraction of it… We’ve got so much more coming.”

 This is just the START of THE HALLUCI NATION.